PIH/openmrs-distro-pihemr/README.md

 $ git clone https://github.com/PIH/mirebalais-puppet.git
 ```

-### Step 2: Ensure that MySQL has a password set up for the root user.
+### Step 2: (If you are directly installing MySQL on your machine) Ensure that MySQL has a password set up for the root user.
 - If you are able to run ```$ mysql -u root``` and access the MySQL Monitor without receiving an access denied error,
 it means that there is no root password set and you have to set it following the instructions here: https://dev.mysql.com/doc/refman/5.6/en/resetting-permissions.html
 - Once the root password has been set, you should be able to access the MySQL Monitor by running:
   ```$ mysql -u root -p``` followed by entering the password when prompted.

 ### Step 3: Set up the environment
-Set up the environment via the following command, chosing the serverId and dbName you want to use.
+Set up the environment via the following command, chhosing the serverId and dbName you want to use.
 Specify the DB password for your root user as set in Step 2.
 *Note that the environment will be set up the directory ~/openmrs/[serverId]* *The convention for dbNames are "openmrs_[some name]"*